fuzzylabs/vertex-edge/README.md

     * Create Kubernetes cluster and set up Sacred/Omniboard on it for experiment tracking
 * Build and push Docker images for a web app, and for model serving
 * Deploy a web app to Cloud Run
+* Deploy a trained model to Vertex AI

 ### Setup